The importance of backups

 Transferring the file to storage

-Keeping backups on the same server where the MySQL instance is located is nuts because, in case of a disk breakdown, you will lose both the MySQL server and the backups.
+Keeping a single copy of your backup along with MySQL instance on the same server is sheer insanity, because in the event of a disk failure, you will lose both MySQL server and backups.

 Deleting outdated backups